 Lowering the Bar

-William Shakespeare said, “Expectation is the root of all heartache.”
-In parenting children who have experienced trauma, expectations that are too high not only create heartache, but also cause attachment to be more difficult.
+William Shakespeare said “Expectation is the root of all heartache.”
+When parenting children with a history of trauma, expectations that are too high not only create heartache, but also cause attachment to be more difficult.
 Because we want the best for our children, it’s only natural to create standards in our homes.
 However, children from hard places need time to heal from challenging histories before we give expectations that they aren’t ready to meet.
 It’s also important to remember that trauma arises throughout a child’s development.
-Adoptive and foster parents face the challenge of checking the appropriateness of the standards placed on our children as we remember their past, help them in the present, and prepare them for the future.
+Adoptive parents, foster parents, and relative caregivers face the challenge of checking the appropriateness of the standards placed on our children as we remember their past, help them in the present, and prepare them for the future.

-Expectations we put on our children in the present can also cause a tremendous amount of heartache.
+Do not be afraid to have different expectations and standards for your adopted and foster children when it comes to behaviors, academics, and relationships.
+The expectations we put on our children in the present can cause a tremendous amount of heartache.
 Parents with biological children tend to expect their adopted or foster children to behave the same way their biological children do.
 They assume they will be able to parent them the same way.
 Parents also tend to forget that the meaning behind the behaviors of their adopted children is going to be different from the meaning behind behaviors of children who have not experienced trauma.
 Manipulation from a biological child could be just that; manipulation in a traumatized child is likely what that child used to survive.
 Such incorrect assumptions are understandable, but they do not help the healing process.
-Do not be afraid to have different expectations and standards for your adopted and foster children when it comes to behaviors, academics, and relationships.
 Lowering the bar actually helps parents see the child more clearly through the lens of compassion and enables the celebration of small milestones that might have been missed otherwise.
 That bar can always be raised as healing from trauma and attachment to new parents occurs.

 All parents have hopes and dreams for their children, but making our own plans for their futures can be detrimental.
 As children enter new phases of growth and maturity, it’s important to always check their ability to meet the standards we believe we are lovingly placing on them.
 Trauma can surface throughout developmental milestones.
 Often, adopted and foster children need more time and more space to mature.
 By refusing to force our expectations for their future on them, we allow them to make choices and decisions that lead to healthy independence as adults.